good-lly/lowstorage/README.md

 	secretAccessKey: 'YOUR_SECRET_KEY',
 	endpoint: 'YOUR_ENDPOINT',
 	bucketName: 'YOUR_BUCKET_NAME',
-	region: 'YOUR_REGION',
+	region: 'YOUR_REGION', // fallback to auto
 	// optional params from here
-	logger: console, // logger object for your tough times
-	dirPrefix: 'lowstorage', // folder name prefix for collections
-	maxRequestSizeInBytes: 50 * 1024 * 1024, // request size in bytes for S3 operations (default: 5MB)
+	logger?: console, // logger object for your tough times dirPrefix?: 'lowstorage', // folder name prefix for collections maxRequestSizeInBytes?: 50 * 1024 * 1024, // request size in bytes for S3 operations (default: 5MB)
 });

 // example user schema